-- 98. As described from [80], for a tax charity's business income to be exempt under s CW 42, at least one of its purposes must be a charitable purpose in New Zealand.
+- 108. As described from [88], for a tax charity's business income to be exempt under s CW 42, it must carry out its charitable purposes in New Zealand.
 However, where a tax charity's charitable purposes are not limited to New Zealand, s CW 42(4) requires it to identify a basis for splitting its business income relative to its charitable purposes in New Zealand and those outside New Zealand.
-Only the part apportioned for tax purposes to the charitable purposes in New Zealand is exempt income. - 99.
+Only the part apportioned for tax purposes to the charitable purposes in New Zealand is exempt income. - 109.
 Section CW 42(4) states: